Cover Art by Helena Rosova

 This type of riddle contest would appear to be a cultural forerunner to the present day practice of comedians roasting one another, or to modern day rap battles.
 It was very intelligently written and so much fun and was probably my favourite part of the book.
 The riddle contest immediately brought to mind the similar contest, written by Tolkien, between Gollum and the Hobbit, Bilbo Baggins.
 There were other nods to the Hobbit – a difficult journey undertaken by a fellowship of characters who did not all know each other initially, but who became loyal companions; trolls who turn to stone in sunlight; dwarves living under the mountain, eager to protect their treasures.
 This meant that the story had a similar feel to it and should appeal to fans of Tolkien’s work and worlds, while being a less challenging, more easily accessible read.

 I did find the beginning somewhat slow, but after a couple of chapters the pace picked up and it became hard for me to put this novel down.
-I eagerly await the sequel, The Everspring, due out in April 2021, a sneak peek of which is included at the end of the book, along with some suggested book club questions and challenges, and an Appendix containing the full version of The Lay of Beoric.
+I intend to read the sequel, The Everspring, very soon – a sneak peek of which is included at the end of the book, along with some suggested book club questions and challenges, and an Appendix containing the full version of The Lay of Beoric.

-I think The Gatewatch would appeal to most fans of either YA or adult fantasy who like stories featuring mythological creatures, fierce loyalty among a band of brothers – brave heroes striving to overcome adversity together.
+I think The Gatewatch would appeal to most fans of either YA or adult fantasy who like stories featuring quests, fantastical creatures, fierce loyalty among a band of brothers, brave heroes striving to overcome adversity together.

 Joshua is the author of The Saga of Torin Ten-Trees, an epic troll-hunting fantasy series inspired by the Norse Myths and the Icelandic Sagas.
 Book 1: The Gatewatch, was released in May 2020 (Crowsnest Books) and currently sits in the #1 spot on the Young Adult Viking List on Goodreads.
 Book 2: The Everspring is slated for release in April 2021 and Joshua is currently tapping away at the keyboard to complete Book 3: The Elder Trees.